Henry Sturgis Morgan: Personal life

 He died on February 8, 1982, in Manhattan, New York City at Columbia-Presbyterian Medical Center.

 Activities and interests

 Morgan was trustee, president and chairman of The Morgan Library & Museum, served on the boards of J.P.
 Morgan & Co., General Electric and Pullman Company, served as trustee of the Groton School and Museum of Modern Art and member of the Harvard Board of Overseers.
-During World War II, Morgan was a commander in the Naval Reserve and served as an OSS Agent.
+During World War II, Morgan was commissioned as a Lieutenant-Commander in the Naval Reserve and served as both an OSS Agent and Japanese translator.

 Like his father, brother and grandfather, he was the Commodore of New York Yacht Club where he served as chairman of its America's Cup Committee.
 He was also vice president of the International Yacht Racing Union.
 He was a member of the Bohemian Club, the Council on Foreign Relations, Community Service Society of New York, the Pilgrims Society and the Roxburghe Club.

 Morgan was posthumously inducted into the America's Cup Hall of Fame in 2001.